|Registration and Rates||About the Conference||Schedule-at-a-Glance|

 Ever wonder what the auditor is actually looking at?
 It may be different than you think!
 Our panel of auditors share what is actually important and tell tales of the most common mistakes organizations make.
 We'll give you tips on how to record adjusting journal entries (should you have them!) in a way that won't destroy your data file, and how to keep your books audit-ready, even if you are too small for an audit.

-Steven Anseth, CPA, partner, Abdo, Eick & Meyers; Amy Babcock, CPA, Schechter Dokken Kanter; and Megan Genest Tarnow, principal, The Mobius Group
+Steven Anseth, partner, Abdo, Eick & Meyers; Amy Babcock, Schechter Dokken Kanter; and Megan Genest Tarnow, principal, The Mobius Group

 Federal Government Grants: Is My Organization Ready to Apply?